Onboarding Vs Orientation: The Difference You Need to Know

-- Introduction to the company's mission, values, and vision.
-This can be done by the long-tenured employees by giving presentations.
+Introduce the company's mission, values, and vision.
+The long-tenured employees can do it by giving presentations.

-- Employee paperwork completion which is mandatory.
+Completing mandatory employee paperwork after recruitment.
 Also collecting and answering any questions the new employees have.

-- Building strong relationships with fellow colleagues and co-workers.
-This will help the new recruits work more efficiently.
+Building strong relationships with colleagues and co-workers.
+This will help the recruits work more efficiently.

 Advantages of Orientation:

-- Helping the new employees get acclimatized to their new workplace and giving them a physical tour.
-This helps them to have this basic idea of where the necessary tools are.
+Helping the new employees get acclimatized to their new workplace and giving them a physical tour.
+It helps them to have a basic idea of where the necessary tools are.

-- Orientation helps an organization to figure out what really does a new employee need.
-When an HR representative knows what problems a new recruit is facing, they can quickly work on it and solve the problem.
+Orientation helps an organization to figure out what does a new employee need.
+When an HR representative knows what problems a recruit faces, they can quickly work on them and solve them.

-- When you focus on helping a new employee get settled in their new workplace they feel more valued and they trust the company culture.
+When you focus on helping new employees get settled in their new workplace, they feel more valued and trust the company culture.

 What is Onboarding?